LIZW2019/DeepSignalplantPractise/README.md

 ```

 **3.Pretrain model**
-Download the model provided by DeepSignal-plant and move it to a new created folder "model" for 5mC calling in sStep5.
+Download the model provided by DeepSignal-plant on its GitHub page (https://github.com/PengNi/DeepSignal-plant ) and move it to a new created folder "model" for 5mC calling in Step5.

 # Major steps